Additionally, these scholarships are available to applicants who meet the following criteria:

 Applicants from the Following Regions

-Europe: The Pierre Keller Fellowship is awarded to an incoming student from a European country with a strong preference for a student from Switzerland.
-Provides funding toward tuition.
+- Pierre Keller Fellowship: Awarded to a student from a European country with a strong preference for a student from Switzerland.

 Hong Kong or mainland China